 You see parallels between Rildning’s efforts and the Arukan approach, but Master Arasemis has not mentioned this.
 He also does not look positively on the Arukan experiments with a republic, or even the modern Calbrian government.
 Arasemis talks at length about the Gallerlanders’ primitive governance, but doesn’t seem to notice the similarities with the larger-scale republics.
 You suppose he has good reasons, so you’ll not ask him about it.

-This is The Spectral Ring of Gregoroth, which you remember Master Arasemis explaining was a Gallerlander tale about the hidden location of an electrum hoard.
+You remember Master Arasemis explaining this was a Gallerlander tale about the hidden location of an electrum hoard.
 The electrum was allegedly stolen by Raffen tribesmen, then buried to insult the Gallerlanders who believed the electrum was sacred.

 According to the tale, a group of Gallerlanders tasked with finding the hidden treasure were pointed in the right direction by a large ring of electrum that floated like a specter among the misty forests of Gregoroth, a Raffen territory that is now part of Toninbern, eastern Rugenhav.
 There, amid the swirling mists and strangled vines of the forest, the Gallerlanders found their lost hoard, which was only recovered after they defeated a Raffen beast named Hiodin.
 The Gallerlander god, Wurumnak, was said to have provided the ring omen and the good luck to defeat the beast.